Utica, New York: Law, government, and politics

-Democrat Robert M. Palmieri, elected in 2011, is Utica's current mayor.
+Republican Michael P. Galime was elected to a four-year term as mayor in 2023, and took office at the start of 2024.

 The common council consists of 10 members, six of whom are elected from single-member districts.
 The other four, including its president, are elected at-large.
 Utica has a Strong mayor-council form of government.
 The council has eight standing committees for issues including transportation, education, finance and public safety.
 There is a relative balance between the Democratic and Republican parties, a change from the predominantly single-party politics of the 20th century.
-Throughout the 1950s, Democrats held the mayor's office and a majority on the city council.
+Throughout the 1950s, Democrats held the mayor's office and a majority on the city council, under the control of Rufus Elefante's political machine.

-Utica is in New York's 22nd congressional district, which has been represented by Republican Claudia Tenney since 2021.
+Utica is in New York's 22nd congressional district, which has been represented by Democrat John Mannion since 2025.
 The city is served by the United States District Court for the Northern District of New York, with offices in the Alexander Pirnie Federal Building.